2026 FIFA World Cup qualification: OFC

+Final positions (third round)

+The winner qualified for the World Cup, while the runner-up advanced to the inter-confederation play-offs.

 UEFA

 The UEFA Executive Committee announced a new European qualification format on 25 January 2023.
 Teams were drawn into twelve groups of four or five teams to play home-and-away round-robin matches from March to November 2025.
-The group winners will qualify for the World Cup, while the runners-up will participate in play-off matches, for a total of 16 teams qualifying for the finals.
+The group winners qualified for the World Cup, while the runners-up participated in play-off matches, for a total of 16 teams qualifying for the finals.

-The qualification draw took place on 13 December 2024 in Zürich, Switzerland.
-Due to the Russian invasion of Ukraine, Russia's national team is currently suspended, and their exclusion was confirmed in a circular distributed by UEFA on 11 November 2024.
+The qualification draw took place on 13 December 2024 in Zurich, Switzerland.
+Due to the Russian invasion of Ukraine, Russia's national team was suspended, and their exclusion was confirmed in a circular distributed by UEFA on 11 November 2024.